-- 1. Place the Furlex on a flat surface and make sure that the luff extrusion is kept straight.. - 2.
-Remove the sail feeder and the top guard. - 3.
+- 1. Place the Furlex on a flat surface and make sure that the luff extrusion is kept straight... - 2.
+Drive out the locking pin (A).
 Push out the bearing halves with a screw driver or a similar tool.
-Be careful not damaging the holes in the luff section.
+Be careful not to damage the holes in the luff section.

-- 4. Loosen the grub screws in the long connecting plate (at sail feeder).
-Slide the lower joining sleeve down to disengage the two lower extrusions from each other. - 5.
+- 4. Slide the lower joining sleeve (for the sail feeder) down to disengage the two lowest extrusions from each other. - 5.
 Use the removed joining sleeve to push up all remaining distance tubes and joining sleeves until all joints are loose.
 Hold the luff section straight and firmly when knocking the joining sleeve with a hammer.
 Use a piece of wood to protect the joining sleeve. - 6.
 Collect the connection plates at each joint.